jtregenza/haunted-portfolio/play/tentative-title.md

 ![Tentative Title](/images/projects/tentative-title.png "Tentative Title")

-In 2023, my partner and I created Tentative Tale.
+In 2023, my partner and I created Tentative Title.
 We are both creative and wanted to try our hand at taking our art: Her illustrations and my 3d art and produced lofi music to put behind it.

 This allowed us to make seamingly random art with intention.
 It wasn't a long lived project due to our busy lifestyle but a project that brought us together and working on something to each of our strengths.